-"Teresa Ghilarducci has always had more interesting - and more controversial - things to say than your average retirement-policy wonk"....Justin Fox, TIME Magazine
+"Teresa Ghilarducci has always had more interesting - and more controversial - things to say than your average retirement-policy wonk"...Justin Fox, TIME Magazine

-On the state level, she served on Governor Schwarzenegger’s Public Employee Post-Employment Benefits Commission in 2007 and was appointed by the governor of Indiana to serve as trustee on the state’s Public Employee Retirement Fund from 1997 to 2002.
+On the state level, she served on Governor Schwarzenegger’s Public Employee Post-Employment Benefits Commission in 2007 and was appointed by the governor of Indiana to serve as a trustee on the state’s Public Employee Retirement Fund from 1997 to 2002.